 Mr. Wasden is a founding member, and past chairman, of the Government and Public Lawyers Section of the Idaho State Bar.
 He also serves on the University of Idaho College of Law Advisory Board.

 Lawrence and Tracey Wasden were married in 1980 and live in Nampa, Idaho.
-They are proud parents of four children and seven grandchildren.
+They are proud parents of four children and eight grandchildren.